Concept of a Scout-Led Troop

-The Boy Scouts of America program offer’s our young men the strongest program for developing core leadership values in our Nation.
-In our truly Boy Led Troop, our youth are provided a +6 year program in hands on leadership, communications, ethical decision making and team work learning opportunity which is unmatched by any other youth program today.
+The Boy Scouts of America program offers our young men and women the strongest program for developing core leadership values in our Nation.
+In our truly Scout Led Troop, our youth are provided a 6+ year program in hands on leadership, communications, ethical decision making and team work learning opportunity which is unmatched by any other youth program today.

 For obvious reasons, adult leaders are also there to drive, handle the money and record keeping, intervene for safety reasons, and fill other support and communication roles.
 But, if you ask an adult leader in our troop a question, chances are they will say, “Ask the Senior Patrol Leader.”
-For more information, visit www.boyledtroop.org.
+For more information, read this excellent article on the topic.

 Scout Positions, JLT, and the PLC

 Scouts hold leadership positions during their Scouting career.
 With the exception of the Assistant Patrol Leader, a scouts serving in a Leadership Position fulfills some rank advancement leadership requirements.
 Elections for Troop 737 are held twice a year.
 The Senior Patrol Leader (SPL) is elected by the troop.
-He then appoints his Assistant SPLs for that term.
-Patrol Leaders, Assistant Patrol Leaders, and other troop positions are also elected.
+He then appoints his Assistant SPLs and Senior Troop Guide for that term.
+Patrol Leaders and other troop positions are also either elected or appointed.
 Scouts volunteer for Den Chief positions, which are filled on an as needed basis.
-Click here for the Position Descriptions.
-Click here for the current Scout Leadership roster (members only).

 All leaders are required to attend Junior Leadership Training (JLT).
 JLT is a half-day course following the election taught by the outgoing leadership for the incoming leadership.
 JLT provides each new leader with all the information he needs to be successful in his new position.
 Each scout is required to complete a Leadership Contract in which they commit to executing the position responsibilities and setting personal goals for that position.
 The contract and notes kept by the scout are reviewed during the Scoutmaster Conference for rank advancement and provide the basis for approving that requirement.

 Nearly every month, the Patrol Leader's Council (PLC) holds a meeting, the PLC meeting.
-The PLC is comprised of the SPL, ASPLs, all Patrol Leaders (or Assistant Patrol Leaders), Scribe, and Webmaster.
+The PLC is comprised of the SPL, ASPLs, Senior Troop Guide, Troop Guides and all Patrol Leaders (or Assistant Patrol Leaders), Quartermaster, Historian, Scribe, and Webmaster.
 During the PLC meeting, details for upcoming meetings and activities are finalized, new activities are planned, issues with the troop are addressed, and information is passed to the Patrol Leaders for distribution.

 Bighorn Youth Leadership Training